 - The Chessmaster: Evie's organized her plans quite well and they go off without a hitch.
 Until the very end...

 - Engineered Public Confession: How Rachel ultimately brings about her downfall.

-- Freudian Excuse: Her miserable, illness-filled childhood (see Ill Girl below).
+- Freudian Excuse: Her miserable, illness-filled childhood.

-- From Nobodyto Nightmare: Who would have thought that she went from an Ill Girl to a powerful sociopathic executive and chessmaster extraordinaire.
+- From Nobody to Nightmare: Who would have thought that she went from an ill girl to a powerful sociopathic executive and chessmaster extraordinaire.

-- Good Scars, Evil Scars: Inverted from the usual appearance of X Marks the Hero, she has a small, almost fully healed x scar on her cheek.
-Its from Beth beating the shit out of her a few months prior.
+- Good Scars, Evil Scars: Inverted from the usual appearance of "X" Marks the Hero, she has a small, almost fully healed x scar on her cheek.
+It's from Beth beating the shit out of her a few months prior.

 - Greater-Scope Villain: For Seasons 2 & 3, given her running the neolution facility.

 - Hidden Villain: Her villainous depths are not even revealed until 4x06, but she's been responsible for a great many of the horrible things that have happened to the Leda clones from the very first scene of the series.
 However, late in season four it's also suggested that there's someone else behind her.

 - Hoist by His Own Petard: Killed unceremoniously by one of the same maggot-bots she implanted in her unfortunate subjects.Doctor Van Leir: "You built it.
 Let it take you."

 - Her blackmailing Beth into killing herself ultimately brought Sarah Manning into play.
 Guess who gives Rachel the footage to take her down?

 - Kick Them While They Are Down: After having Kendall killed, in front of an already distressed Cosima, she feels the need to gloat to her about Delphine, telling her that she's dead.
 This absolutely breaks Cosmia.